IPPSR/cspp/cran-comments.md

-## Resubmission: 0.3.1
+## Resubmission: 0.3.2

 This is a resubmission.
 In this version we have:

-* Deleted the data files that previously made this package >5mb and, as requested, moved them to a separate, data only package.

-* Added a new function, plot_panel, that visualizes the data from the package.

-* Edited the existing get_cspp_data function to include a new argument (core) that allows users to merge a set of common variables into the result of their search request regardless of whether it matches those variables.

-* Edited the documentation to include more detailed descriptions and uses cases of the functions and data.
+* Updated the package to work with the companion data-only package more efficiently in the future.
+This will result in fewer submissions to CRAN overall.

+* Corrected a minor bug.

 ### Test environments

-* local OS X install, R 3.5.2
+* local OS X install, R 4.0
 * win-builder (devel and release)

 ### R CMD check results